sayan1886/PlaceBid/README.md

 - Time Box: It is the driving factor of the system, once the time box set by the seller in the system, it continue to run to decide whether the product will be Sold or remain Unsold at the end of the time box.
 It also decide who wins the auction by placing highest Bid in terms of amount.

+## Design—
-Design—Design is the most important factor to sustain in the market.
+Design is the most important factor to sustain in the market.
 You need to be scalable, adapt changes,  secured and cost effective.

 Most critical part of this system is visibility to all and need to be most secured and protective for user data.
 Here comes the Ethereum, it will act as Public Ledger and also be irreversible in nature.